STAIRlab/sees/docs/library/1_Modeling/uniaxialMaterial/bouc/BoucWenInfill.md

-# BoucWenInfill Material {#BoucWenInfill}
+# BoucWenInfill {#BoucWenInfill}

-This command is used to construct the uniaxial BoucWenInfill material producing smooth hysteretic loops with stiffness and strength degradation and pinching effect.
+This command is used to construct the uniaxial `BoucWenInfill` material producing smooth hysteretic loops with stiffness and strength degradation and pinching effect.
 The pinching formulation is particularly suitable to simulate the behavior of infill panels and